Devolved-AI/Argochain/CONTRIBUTING.md

 maintainers will respond promptly and work with you to resolve the issue.

-Thank you for considering contributing to [Project Name]!
+Thank you for considering contributing to the ArgoChain SDK!
 We're excited to see what you can do.
 As an open-source project in development, we rely on passionate individuals like you to help shape its future.